microsoft/playwright/docs/src/browsers.md

 By default, Playwright downloads browsers from Microsoft CDN.

-Sometimes companies maintain an internal proxy that blocks direct access to the public resources.
+Sometimes companies maintain an internal proxy that blocks direct access to public resources.
 In this case, Playwright can be configured to download browsers via a proxy server.

 ```bash bash-flavor=bash lang=js